816.792.2360

 Why Lenders Pay Attention to DTI

-Lenders evaluate debt to income ratios to assess the borrower’s ability to handle monthly financial obligations.
+Lenders evaluate debt-to-income ratios to assess the borrower’s ability to handle monthly financial obligations.

 Higher DTI ratios indicate that a larger portion of income is already committed to debt payments.